turesheim/elibrarium/README.md

 ### Supported platforms

 The reader is relying on the WebKit HTML rendering engine so this must be present on the host system.
 On OS X and i.e. Ubuntu 10.04 this is already the case.
-On Windows Safari must be installed.
+On Windows; Safari must be installed.
 Also note that Eclipse version 3.7 or newer is required.

 <table>
 <tr><th>Platform</th><th>Requirements</th></tr>